chamaeleonidae/api/docs/apis/deliveries.md

 Deliveries are used to directly trigger an Experience to one specific User.

-- In the simple case, on the next page-load, the linked Experience will be triggered with the given options.
+- In a simple case, the linked Experience will be triggered with the given options.
-- In the more complex case, a time window (`from` / `until`) can be applied.
+- A time window (`from` / `until`) can be applied to only deliver after/before/in the specified time window.
-- In the even more complex case filters such as `redirect` or `use_segmentation` can fine-tune the triggering.
+- Filters such as `once` and `use_segmentation` can fine-tune the triggering.

-An Experience that is delivered to the User will show immediately and with higher priority than any other Automatic Experiences.
+> An Experience that is delivered to the User will show immediately and with higher priority than any other Automatic Experiences
-Additionally, an Experience _may not_ show due to the conditions added to the Delivery itself.
-For example, when a Delivery uses segmentation (`use_segmentation`) and the segmentation does not match the User at the time of the page load, the Experience will not show and the Delivery is not attempted again.
+> but an Experience _may not_ show due to the conditions added to the Delivery itself.
+> For example, when a Delivery uses segmentation (`use_segmentation`) and the segmentation does not match the
+> User at the time of the delivery, the Experience will not show and the Delivery is not attempted again.

 ## Schema :id=schema